asaidimu/go-anansi/README.md

 Anansi is designed to bring a robust, schema-first approach to data persistence in Go applications.
 By externalizing data models into declarative JSON schema definitions, it allows for dynamic table creation, powerful querying, and a clear pathway for future data migrations and versioning.
 This framework aims to provide a high degree of flexibility and extensibility by abstracting the underlying storage mechanism.

 The current implementation focuses on providing a production-ready SQLite adapter, demonstrating the core capabilities of the Anansi framework.
-While SQLite is the primary target for initial development, the architecture is built to support other database systems through a pluggable `Mapper` and `QueryExecutor` interface.
+While SQLite is the primary target for initial development, the architecture is built to support other database systems through a pluggable `persistence.DatabaseInteractor` interface.
 This project is still under active development, with several advanced features defined in interfaces awaiting full implementation.

 **Key Features:**

-*   **Schema-Driven Data Modeling**: Define your data structures using declarative JSON schemas (`core.SchemaDefinition`) that include field types, constraints (required, unique, default), and indexing.
+*   **Schema-Driven Data Modeling**: Define your data structures using declarative JSON schemas (`schema.SchemaDefinition`) that include field types, constraints (required, unique, default), and indexing.
-*   **Pluggable Persistence Layer**: Anansi is built around interfaces (`core.Mapper`, `query.QueryExecutor`, `query.QueryGenerator`) allowing easy integration with various database systems.
+*   **Pluggable Persistence Layer**: Anansi is built around the `persistence.DatabaseInteractor` interface, allowing easy integration with various database systems.
 The initial release provides a comprehensive SQLite adapter.
 *   **Declarative Query DSL**: Construct complex queries using a fluent `query.QueryBuilder` API, which is then translated into efficient SQL statements by the underlying query generator.
 *   **Comprehensive CRUD Operations**: Perform `Create`, `Read`, `Update`, and `Delete` operations on your collections through a unified API.
 *   **Nested JSON Field Querying**: Seamlessly query and filter on data stored within JSON object fields in your database, treating them as first-class fields using `json_extract` for SQLite.